Give your stir fry night a new twist with this Thai Cashew Chicken. It’s an easy dish that’s bursting with layers of flavor and texture.

 You can also freeze it for up to 2 months, again in an airtight container.
 Thaw in the fridge overnight before reheating.
 Great meal prep option!

 Cook this Thai cashew chicken the next time you crave stir fry.
 Just a few varied ingredients will give your dish all new flavors.

 Once you try it, you just may find yourself going the Thai way more often!

+Be sure to check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.
 We’re always cooking up new recipes for you, from all over the world.
 So be sure to subscribe to GypsyPlate, so you stay in the loop.
 See you soon!

 Thai Cashew Chicken, on our Gypsy Plate… enjoy!

 Try these other great Asian inspired dishes!